 The ESL teacher has an Individual Education Plan (IEP) for every student.
 The plan is prepared after the students are referred to her by the class teacher.
 She administers a diagnostic test to the students along with an interview and observation.

 In addition to an Academic Guidance Counselor, MIS also serves students through a School Counselor.
 The School Counselor's main job duties are assisting parents and students with social and emotion needs.
 The School Counselor also has a rich knowledge base in learning difficulties and can make recommendations along with the school doctor for testing that may be needed to better serve students and inform teachers.

 In addition to the programs listed above, MIS offers several additional services for students:

-- Full time school doctor and nurse on site in our health clinic
+- Full time school nurse on site in our health clinic

 - At-Risk Program for a select group of students who need intensive, additional academic help

 - Conditional Enrollment Program for those students who may be close to meeting our entrance requirements and have demonstrated significant desire to improve through evidence such as report cards or outside tutoring programs

 - Advanced Placement Classes for students who would like to challenge themselves with college level courses while still in high school

 - Gifted Program for a very select group of students who meet specific criteria based on MAP testing